 Student loan rehabilitation is a program that lets a borrower bring her federal student loans current after defaulting.
-The rehab program is controlled by the Department of Education.
+The Department of Education controls the rehab program.
 The Department usually doesn't handle the collection of the defaulted student loans themselves.
-Instead, they typically hire a private debt collection agency to handle the enrollment of student loan borrowers into the program.
+Instead, they typically hire a private debt collection agency to handle student loan borrowers' enrollment into the program.

 - agree to make 9 on-time payments in 10 consecutive months